netket/netket/docs/api/api-experimental.md

 (experimental-fermions-api)=
 ## Fermions and PyScf

-This modules contains some utility functions that are used to create hamiltonians directly from some PyScf molecules.
+This modules contains operators for particle-number conserving fermionic operators as well as utility functions that are used to create hamiltonians directly from PyScf molecules.

-Previously we also had several Fermionic functionality in the experimental namespace, but in May 2024 they were stabilised and moved to the main netket namespace.
+Previously we also had the remaining Fermionic functionality in the experimental namespace, but in May 2024 it was stabilised and moved to the main netket namespace.

 ```{eval-rst}
 .. currentmodule:: netket.experimental